hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/05_linking_and_using_third_party_libraries.md

     2. The 2nd step there is that you follow the installation instruction for your platform whether **Android** or **IOS**.
 For me I will head to **Android** section.

-    3. On the **Android** section we have to options to complete the installation.
+    3. On the **Android** section we have 2 options to complete the installation.
 The 1st option is: ` With Gradle ` and the 2nd one is: ` Manually `.
 Since ` With Gradle ` option is the recommended as stated there, I will proceed with it.

     4. In ` android/app/build.gradle ` ( NOT android/build.gradle ) We either add this line only:
     ```